Devocalization: Procedure

 The surgery may be performed via the animal's mouth, with a portion of the vocal folds removed using a biopsy punch, cautery tool, scissor, or laser.
 The procedure may also be performed via an incision in the throat and through the larynx, which is a more invasive technique.
 All devocalization procedures require general anesthesia.

 Reasons for excessive vocalization

 Chronic, excessive vocalization may be due to improper socialization or training, stress, boredom, fear, or frustration.
 Up to 35% of dog owners report problems with barking, which can cause disputes and legal problems.
 The behavior is more common among some breeds of dog, such as the Shetland Sheepdog, which are known as loud barkers, due to the nature of the environment in which the breed was developed.

-Less invasive interventions

-Vocalizations are a natural behavior of animals which they use widely in intra-specific and inter-specific communication.
-As such, devocalization should generally be considered only as a last resort.
-Before this surgical intervention, there are other, less invasive interventions which can be considered to overcome excessive vocalizations.

-Training

-Training can be one of the most effective techniques to help combat excessive barking in dogs.
-Acquiring the help of a professional dog trainer can often help reduce an animal's barking.

-Corrective collars

-The use of automatic and manual corrective collars can be useful as a training aid when used correctly; however, the use of corrective collars, particularly shock collars, is controversial and banned in some countries.
-Types of corrective collars include vibration, citronella spray, ultrasonic and electrostatic/shock collar.

-Accommodation

-Because dogs often bark excessively due to stress, boredom, or frustration, changing aspects of an animal's environment to make them more content is a suitable way to quiet them down, rather than forcibly silencing a distressed animal.
-Spending more time with an animal, such as playing, walking, and other bonding activities, will keep them occupied and make them feel more at ease.
-If the animal is stressed, it is best to remove the object that is causing them discomfort.

 Controversy and legislation

 Reasons opposing

 In some regions of the US and in the UK, convenience devocalization is considered a form of surgical mutilation.

 Most veterinarians and the RSPCA offer information to behavioral schools on how to train dogs not to bark.